Anne Baxter: 20th Century Fox

-In 1950, Baxter was chosen to co-star in All About Eve largely because of a resemblance to Claudette Colbert, who originally was cast but dropped out and was replaced by Bette Davis.
-The original idea was to have Baxter's character gradually come to mirror Colbert's over the course of the film.
-Baxter received an Academy Award nomination for Best Actress for the title role of Eve Harrington.
+In 1950, Baxter was chosen to co-star in All About Eve largely because of a resemblance to Claudette Colbert, who originally was cast, with the idea to have Baxter's character gradually come to mirror Colbert's over the course of the film.
+However, Colbert dropped out and was replaced by Bette Davis and the idea was dropped.
+Baxter received an Academy Award nomination for Best Actress for the title role of Eve Harrington, but lost to Judy Holliday in Born Yesterday.
 She said she modeled the role on a bitchy understudy she had for her debut performance in the Broadway play Seen but Not Heard at the age of 13 and who had threatened to "finish her off."

 Her next Fox film Follow the Sun (1951) co-starred Glenn Ford as champion golfer Ben Hogan; Baxter played Hogan's wife Valerie.
 She was top-billed in the western The Outcasts of Poker Flat (1950), with Dale Robertson.
 Her final acting assignments at Fox were My Wife's Best Friend, with MacDonald Carey, and a segment in O. Henry's Full House (1952), which featured an ensemble cast.